 Each party must prove the circumstances it refers to within the claim or objection.
 However, it is the court that determines both the circumstances relevant to the case and which party successfully proves their case.
 The court may also propose that the parties bring additional evidence.

 Explanations of the parties or third persons

 Explanations of the parties or third persons concerning the circumstances necessary to resolve the case are checked and evaluated like any other evidence.
 Thus, such explanations do not take precedence over other evidence such as witness or material evidence.
 In addition, if the party acknowledges any facts constituting the claim of the counterparty, the latter does not have to prove it later on.

 Witness evidence provides any facts that may assist the case adjudication.
 However, witness evidence may not be considered by the court if the witness cannot name the source of its information.
-Legal representatives, judges and members of the jury shall not be considered witnesses.
+Legal representatives, judges, mediators and members of the jury shall not be considered witnesses.

 Witnesses must come to trial and give true evidence.
 The Russian Criminal Code provides criminal liability for intentional misrepresentation by a witness.